 - Swim-bladder Disease

 Swim bladder problems are indicated by fish swimming in abnormal patterns and having difficulty maintaining their balance.
-This can be caused by a number of things from constipation or poor nutrition to a physical deformity or a parasitic infection.
+This can be caused by a number of things, from constipation or poor nutrition to a physical deformity or a parasitic infection.
 Feeding frozen peas (defrosted) has been noted to help alleviate the symptoms and correct the problem in some cases.

 - Wounds and Ulcers

 Wounds can become infected, creating ulcers.
-Wounds can develop either bacterial or fungal infections, or both, that must be treated.
+Wounds can develop either bacterial or fungal infections, or both, and must be treated.
 There are treatments for each of these diseases individually, and treatments that handle both.